Big Heegner point Kolyvagin system for a family of modular forms: Controlling the Tamagawa factors attached to families

 \subsection{The Tamagawa number}

 Let ${\Phi}$ be a finite extension of $\QQ_p$, and let $\frak{O}$ denote its ring of integers.
 Suppose $T$ is a $\frak{O}[G_v]$-module such that there is an exact sequence of $\frak{O}[G_v]$-modules

 Here, $\mu: K_v^{\times}\ra \{\pm 1\}$ (which may be also thought as a character of the Galois group $G_v$ via local class field theory).
-In what follows, we will compute the $p$-part of the Tamagawa number (which we denote by $c_v$) in terms of the sequence (\ref{eqn:T}).
+Let $c_v=c_v(T)$ denote the $p$-part of the Tamagawa number at $v$, defined as in \cite{FPR91}.
+In what follows we will compute $c_v$ in terms of the sequence (\ref{eqn:T}).

 Let $L_w$ be the extension of $K_v$ cut by $\mu$, so that $L_w/K_v$ is a quadratic extension.
 Let $G_w$ denote the absolute Galois group of $L_w$ and $\Delta=\textup{Gal}(L_w/K_v)$. \begin{prop} The following holds: \begin{enumerate} \item[(i)] $H^1(K_v,\frak{O}(1)\otimes\mu)=0$, \item[(ii)] $H^0(I_v,T\otimes\Phi/\frak{O})$ is divisible. \item[(iii)] $c_v=1$. \end{enumerate} \end{prop} \begin{proof} Using the inflation-restriction sequence and Kummer theory, it follows that Here $(L_w^\times)^{\mu^{-1}}$ is the $\mu^{-1}$-part of the $\ZZ_p[\Delta]$-module $L_w^{\times,\wedge}$, where $L_w^{\times,\wedge}$ is the $p$-adic completion of $L_w^{\times}$.
 Since $w\nmid p$ and since we assumed~\ref{assume:p}, we have a $\ZZ_p[\Delta]$-equivariant isomorphism with the trivial action on $\ZZ_p$.
 Since $\mu$ is a non-trivial character of $\Delta$, it follows that $(L_w^\times)^{\mu^{-1}}=0$ and thus (i) follows.